 Was the 1st Australian Division’s first commander a good general or a dud?
-By Peter Pedersen

-At ANZAC on 15 May 1915, a Turkish sniper mortally wounded Major General William Bridges, the commander of the 1st Australian Division.
+At Anzac on 15 May 1915, a Turkish sniper mortally wounded Major General William Bridges, the commander of the 1st Australian Division.
 In September 1915 his remains were interred on Mount Pleasant in Canberra, overlooking the Royal Military College Duntroon, of which he was the founding commandant.
 Until the return of the Unknown Australian Soldier from France for reburial at the Australian War Memorial in 1993, Bridges was the only Australian serviceman who had died overseas in the First World War to be brought back to Australia.

 Though generous, the words on his epitaph, ”a gallant and erudite soldier”, paled alongside other estimates of Bridges.
 The Sydney Morning Herald described him as “a keen strategist and a born leader of men”, who died a hero’s death while “brilliantly and fearlessly” leading his division.
 Charles Bean, the Australian official historian, reckoned that Bridges would probably have emerged as “the greatest of Australia’s soldiers” had he lived.
 Was all this praise warranted, or was it a case of not speaking ill of the dead?